 - Concentration of gas resources in a few countries and absence of gas transportation infrastructure – turning challenges in to opportunities

-- Economic trade-offs of allocating gas supply between LNG exports and domestic power markets
+- Gas marketing strategies – economic trade-offs of allocating gas supply between LNG exports and domestic power markets

 - Can LNG import be a bridge to unlocking domestic resources for countries with major discoveries?